 - 4. Don't try to make the building older than it really is.
 Rehabilitation work should fit the character of the original building.
-If your building has been substantially altered, nearby buildings of similar age and style may indicate what its original character was. - buildings Existing clues to guide the rehabil-Original detailing itation. may be covered up with other there may be materials, or of what physical evidence work was like and original where it was located. - A later addition to an old or a non-original building facade or storefront may have significance on gained It may be significant as own. a good example of its style, or as evidence of changing needs Don't assume it's and tastes. historically worthless just because it's not part of the original building. - 7.
+If your building has been substantially altered, nearby buildings of similar age and style may indicate what its original character was. - buildings contain Existing clues to guide the rehabil-Original detailing itation. may be covered up with other or there may be materials, of what physical evidence was like and original work where it was located. - 6.
+A later addition to an old building or a non-original facade or storefront may have gained significance on its own.
+It may be significant as a good example of its style, or as evidence of changing needs and tastes.
+Don't assume it's historically worthless just because it's not part of the original building. - 7.
 Surface cleaning should be done by the gentlest means possible.
 Never sandblast or use other abrasive methods.
 Cleaning or paint removal may not be necessary at all. - 8.
 If no evidence of the original materials or detailing exists, alterations should be simply detailed and contemporary in design, yet fit the character of the building.